 - Stewardship requirements including reporting requirements

-The research needs listed are those that determine whether we will get funding now and in the future.
-To meet them, it is necessary to use the sources and techniques mentioned.
-Many Trusts are not skilled in communication and it can be necessary to research in depth in order to form an accurate enough picture to make good use of the potential funding opportunity.
-We will do the above in a way that enables the efficient raising of money from Trusts.
+The research needs listed are those that determine whether we get funding now and in the future.
+To meet these needs, it is necessary to use the sources and techniques mentioned.
+It is often necessary to conduct in depth research to gain sufficient information to make use of the potential funding opportunity.
+We will do the above in a way that enables the efficient raising of money from funders.

 The interests of the individuals covered by the data include: